Metal Slug 5

-is a run and gun arcade game for the Neo-Geo, created by SNK Playmore.
-It was released in 2003 for the MVS arcade platform and is the fifth game in the Metal Slug series.
-The game was developed by Noise Factory/SNK Playmore, after Korean company Mega Enterprise had directed Metal Slug 4.
-It was the last Metal Slug released on the Neo Geo.
+is a 2003 run and gun video game developed by Noise Factory and SNK Playmore and published by SNK Playmore for the Neo Geo arcade and home platforms.
+It is the fifth game in the Metal Slug series.
+It was the last Metal Slug released on the Neo Geo, as its sequels would run on the Atomiswave hardware and eventually transition to home consoles.

-It was later ported to Microsoft Xbox and PlayStation 2 as a standalone game, and along with Metal Slug 4 as a compilation in North America and South Korea.
+It was later ported to the PlayStation 2 and Xbox as a standalone game, and along with Metal Slug 4 as a compilation in North America and South Korea.
 It was ported to Microsoft Windows for a Korean release.
-A port was also released for the Nintendo Switch in 2018.

 Gameplay

 Gameplay screenshot showcasing the first boss.

 Metal Slug 5 is a 2D side-scrolling action shooter in which players can choose from four playable characters: Marco, Tarma, Eri, or Fio, each tasked with completing five missions while battling numerous enemies.

 The game features various vehicles for players to control, including the Slug Mariner submarine, the Slug Flyer aircraft, and the newly introduced Slug Gunner robot.
 Metal Slug 5 introduces gameplay mechanics such as dual-wielding weapons and the ability to slide while shooting.
 The game supports two-player cooperative play and allows players to replay completed missions.